talkable/talkable-docs/_sources/android_sdk/getting_started.rst.txt

       }

-Here is an example of ``AndroidManifest.xml`` file (with ``"demo-site"`` site slug) you should setup after steps above:
+Here is an example of ``AndroidManifest.xml`` file (with ``"demo-site"`` site ID) you should setup after steps above:

   .. code-block:: xml